brunch/brunch.github.io/app/assets/_docs/config.md

 `Required, object`: `files` configures handling of application files: which compiler would be used on which file, what name should output file have etc. Any paths specified here must be listed in `paths.watched` as described above, for building.

 * `<type>`: `javascripts`, `stylesheets` or `templates`
-  - joinTo: (required) describes how files will be compiled & joined together.
+  - joinTo: (required when no `entypoints` was declared) describes how files will be compiled & joined together.
     Available formats:
     + `'outputFilePath'` in order to have all source files compiled together to one
     + map of `'outputFilePath'` (see [Pattern matching](#pattern-matching) section)
   - entryPoints: (optional) describes the entry points of an application.
-The specified file and all of its dependencies will then be joined into a single file.
-Resembles `joinTo` but allows to included only the files you need.
+The specified file and all of its dependencies will then be joined into a single file (or if you have specified a mapping, into several files).
+Resembles `joinTo` but allows to included only required files.
+Because `entryPoints` is so similar to `joinTo`, it is better to choose only one of them in most cases.
+See the example below.
     Available formats:
     + `'entryFile.js': 'outputFilePath'`
     + `'entryFile.js':` map of `'outputFilePath'` (see [Pattern matching](#pattern-matching) section)